Mother Knows Best (song): Context and use in Tangled

 By the end of the musical number, Gothel actually contradicts herself by forbidding Rapunzel from asking to leave their tower ever again.
 According to Amid Amidi of Cartoon Brew, the scene alternates between funny and scary, identifying Gothel's "theatrical gestures" and "claustrophobia-inducing stark black backgrounds" as examples of each.
 Moviefone's William Goss cited the musical number as an example of "fear-mongering".
 According to Jennie Punter of The Globe and Mail, the sequence "hilariously convey[s] the fear and guilt that have kept Rapunzel in the tower of her own free will".
 In the book Marvels & Tales (2012), author Kendra Magnusson observed that, during "Mother Knows Best", "the manipulation of Rapunzel's hair leaves the heroine's body wrenched in one moment and bound up in it the next", demonstrating that, while Rapunzel can use her hair to defend herself, "it is simultaneously a liability" that can just as well be used to harm her.

 Critics have analyzed the scene's implications regarding abusive relationships.
-In How Fairy Tales Live Happily Ever After: (Analyzing) the Art of Adapting Fairy Tales (2014), author C. In the book How Fairy Tales Live Happily Ever After: (Analyzing) the Art of Adapting Fairy Tales (2014), author Conny Eisfeld observed that "Mother Knows Best" emphasizes the irony of Gothel's superiority over Rapunzel, in spite of the fact that "her existence solely depend[s] on Rapunzel".
+In the book How Fairy Tales Live Happily Ever After: (Analyzing) the Art of Adapting Fairy Tales (2014), author Conny Eisfeld observed that "Mother Knows Best" emphasizes the irony of Gothel's superiority over Rapunzel, in spite of the fact that "her existence solely depend[s] on Rapunzel".
 A writer for Bitch felt that "Mother Knows Best" is Gothel's strongest demonstration of abusive mothering from the entire film, with Charlie Ridgley of ComicBook.com writing that the scene establishes "just how little she actually cares for Rapunzel".
 Some critics have often identified the sequence as one of the film's darkest and edgiest moments, about which Consequence said it shows "how damaging and debilitating emotional manipulation can be, particularly from those who (pretend to) love us".
 Glen Chapman of Den of Geek wrote that the scene "strikes a balance between melodic and narrative sophistication, as well as being equal parts sweet and sinister".
 Gothel later reprises the song in manner which, according to Barry Levitt of /Film, finally allows Rapunzel "to see just how cruel and manipulative her captor-mother can be".